 The SHSC longitudinal analyses make frequent use of binary outcomes as model targets.
-For example, analyses for the 2015–16 FDV cohort model the likelihood that clients will use SHS support in the future (binary outcomes: yes or no) based on client characteristics during the defining study period.
+For example, analyses for the 2015–16 FDV cohort model the likelihood that clients will use SHS support in the future (binary outcomes: yes or no) based on client characteristics and client reasons for seeking assistance during the defining study period).

 Modified Poisson Regression modelling with robust error variance was implement using the method of Zhao (2013) because this yields relative risk rather than the odds ratios of logistic regression (Zou 2003).

 Importantly, the regression modelling undertaken with the SHSC longitudinal data is neither causal/explanatory nor predictive.
 That is, it neither aims to test causal hypothesis about what client factors (constructs) are relevant to outcomes (as per causal or explanatory modelling), nor is it predictive (that is, it is not intended to model future outcomes; Shmueli, 2010).